mlr-org/mlr/README.md

 Please note that all of us work in academia and put a lot of work into this project - simply because we like it, not because we are paid for it.

 New development efforts should go into [_mlr3_](https://github.com/mlr-org/mlr3).
-We have a [developer guide](https://www.notion.so/mlrorg/Developer-Guide-65e60b651a2e44e89a36b72df92158ea) and our own coding style which can easily applied by using the `mlr_style` from the [styler](https://github.com/r-lib/styler) package.
+We have a own style guide which can easily applied by using the `mlr_style` from the [styler](https://github.com/r-lib/styler) package.

-# mlr-tutorial

-Please read [here](https://www.notion.so/mlrorg/mlr-Tutorial-b71444fe979c4a8cafe91e10e7f81d79) if you want to contribute to the Online Manual.
+See [our wiki](https://github.com/mlr-org/mlr3/wiki/Style-Guide#styler-mlr-style) for more information.

 # Talks, Workshops, etc.